Click on the course title to see if it is available for registration as an individual course (for credit or Audit).

 This course explores mission and evangelism within the context of our culture.
 Students will develop knowledge and understanding of the practice of evangelism and outreach, in relation to key theological ideas and ongoing changes in culture.
 Students will apply this knowledge to their own mission context in order to develop appropriate forms of evangelism that are particular to their context and community.

-RC5566 Ministry at the Margins
+RC5566 Ministry in the Neighbourhood